 PG&E Bill Too High?
 Here's What Actually Works in 2026

-If you've opened a PG&E bill in the last few years and felt a knot in your stomach, this post is for you.
-California's average residential electricity rate has increased over 100% since 2015 according to the California Public Advocates Office.
+If you’ve opened a PG&E bill in the last few years and felt a knot in your stomach, this post is for you.
+California’s average residential electricity rate has increased over 104% since 2015.
 The average combined gas and electric bill has climbed from around $179 in 2020 to approximately $300 today — with the biggest jump happening in 2024.

-Here's the thing that makes this particularly frustrating: PG&E customers pay more than twice the national average for electricity, and that gap has been widening every year.
+Here’s what makes this particularly frustrating: PG&E customers pay more than twice the national average for electricity, and that gap has been widening every year.
 In 2020 the difference was about 10 cents per kilowatt-hour.
 By 2024 it had grown to 23 cents.
-You are subsidizing wildfire mitigation, grid hardening, and shareholder profits every time you turn on a light.
+You are subsidizing wildfire mitigation, grid hardening, and infrastructure costs every time you turn on a light.

 The good news — and there is real good news — is that California homeowners have more tools available to fight back than most realize.
 Some cost nothing.
 Some require a small investment.
-One involves getting off PG&E's supply entirely.
-Here's all of it, ranked by how quickly it works.
+One involves getting off PG&E’s supply entirely.
+Here’s all of it, ranked by how quickly it saves you money.

 Step 1 — Check Your Rate Plan (Free, 10 Minutes)

-Most PG&E customers are on a Time-of-Use rate plan and don't realize they may be on the wrong one.
-The plan you're on can swing your annual bill by $500–$1,200 depending on your usage patterns.
-You can compare plans for free by logging into your PG&E account and using the Rate Plan Comparison tool.
+Most PG&E customers are on a Time-of-Use rate plan and don’t realize they may be on the wrong one.
+The plan you’re on can swing your annual bill by $500–$1,200 depending on your usage patterns.
+Compare plans for free by logging into your PG&E account and using the Rate Plan Comparison tool.

 Best for households that can shift dishes, laundry, EV charging, and appliances outside the 4–9pm window.
 The wider 5-hour peak window means more flexibility to avoid it entirely.